erickhun/blog/content/post/setup-your-ethereum-node--geth-ropsten-test-network.md

 This is a step by step guide to setup your own Ethereum node on the Ropsten network.
 At the end of this guide you'll be able to:

 - Run your own ethereum node synced with the Ropsten testnet network
-- Making sure to keep your node in sync with your the network
+- Making sure to keep the node in sync with the blockchain on the network
 - Be able to communicate via the JSON-RPC API of your own node

 ### Why ?